peteroupc/peteroupc.github.io/randomnotes.md

     Many error-bounded algorithms use random bits as their only source of randomness.
 An application should use error-bounded algorithms whenever possible.
 3. An _inexact_, _approximate_, or _biased algorithm_ is neither exact nor error-bounded; it uses "a mathematical approximation of sorts" to sample from a distribution that is close to the desired distribution (Devroye 1986, p.
 2\)[^15].
 An application should use this kind of algorithm only if it's willing to trade accuracy for speed.

-Most algorithms on this page, though, are not _error-bounded_, but even so, they may still be useful to an application willing to trade accuracy for speed.
+Most algorithms on this page, though, are not _error-bounded_ when naïvely implemented in most number formats (including floating-point numbers).
+(There are number formats such as "constructive reals" or "recursive reals" that allow real numbers to be approximated to a user-specified error (Boehm 2020)[^26].)

 There are many ways to describe closeness between two distributions.
 One suggestion by Devroye and Gravel (2020\)[^20] is Wasserstein distance (or "earth-mover distance").
 Here, an algorithm has accuracy &epsilon; (the user-specified error tolerance) if it samples from a distribution that is close to the ideal distribution by a Wasserstein distance of not more than &epsilon;.